gchq/Gaffer/store-implementation/parquet-store/README.md

 ## Writing a custom serialiser

-For the `ParquetStore` to be able to make the most out of the Parquet file format, it needs to know how to convert a Java object into primitive Java types that Parquet knows how to make the most of.
-Rather than using Gaffer's serialisers which will convert everything to bytes, which Parquet can use, however you can get better performance by using other primitives where possible.
+For the `ParquetStore` to be able to make the most out of the Parquet file format, it needs to know how to convert a Java object into primitive Java types that Parquet knows how to serialise efficiently.

 A simple example which is already part of the default serialisers, is a serialiser for `Long` objects.
 The `ParquetSerialiser` interface has three methods that need to be implemented.